-Smoking or the use of tobacco products in any form is prohibited in any City of Tallahassee building or vehicle.
+Smoking or the use of tobacco products is prohibited in any City of Tallahassee building or vehicle.

 Violations of the no smoking/no tobacco use provisions of this Agreement shall result in further disciplinary action up to and including termination.